hhandika/segui/website/docs/cli-usage/rename.md

 | Genus_species1_random | Genus_species1_voucherID |
 | Genus_species2_random | Genus_species2_voucherID |

-If you need to rename a lot of sequence ID, you can simplify the process by generating the unique IDs first ([see above](./rename#finding-unique-ids-in-alignments)).
+If you need to rename a lot of sequence ID, you can simplify the process by [generating the unique IDs first](./id).
 Then, copy the IDs that you would like to rename in the `csv` or `tsv` input.
 To input this file, we will use the `--name` or `-n` option. `segul` will infer the file format based on its extension.
 The full command is structure as below:

 ```Bash
 segul rename -d [alignment-dir] -f [sequence-format-keyword] -n [file-path-to-IDs]